mnemnion/imp/Forge/markdown/Fabri/forward inference.md

 Fabri's handlers will retrieve the assertion token first and put it on the assert stack, caching the stack effect number underneath it.
 The assertion token jumps directly to the assert handler, which is triggered by special jump versions of `next` and `exit`.

-This is how we handle annotation level: Fabri compiles fast-threaeded (aka ordinary) words for anything below the annotation threshold.
+This is how we handle annotation level: Fabri compiles fast-threaded (aka ordinary) words for anything below the annotation threshold.
 You're supposed to push annotations down when you're confident of them.
 Fabri still uses the annotations when interpreting, to do inference.

 ##Inference